briananstett/k8-presentation/1_Docker/README.md

 [docker pull](https://docs.docker.com/engine/reference/commandline/pull/) command is used to pull down an image from a registry.
 ```
+// Pull the lastest mysql image
-docker pull us.gcr.io/<>/myImage:v1
+$ docker pull mysql
 ```

 For more information about image tagging, push, and pulling from GCP's container registry, see [this article](https://cloud.google.com/container-registry/docs/pushing-and-pulling).
 ---

-## Mapping Host Devices Into a Container
+## Mapping Host Devices Into a Container (Optional)
 *For this section use `2_MappingExternalDevices`*

-It is possible with Docker to "mount" or "map" a device on the host machine into a container.
+It is possible with Docker to "mount" a device on the host machine into a container.
 Use the [--device](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) flag of the `docker run` command.
 This is helpful for number of reasons (IoT, local development, PnP, etc.)

 By default, `--device` uses the same destination device file as the source.
 ```